AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-web.md

     - FireFox 10 or later
     - Chrome 54 or later
     - Safari 6 or later
+  - Xcode installed  (macOS only)
 - [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 ## Project setup

 Follow the steps to create the environment necessary to add peer-to-peer messaging into your app.

-1. For a new web project, **create** a new directory and name it  `Agora_quickstart`.
-Navigate to this directory in terminal and run `npm init`  to create a `package.json` file.
-Then, create the following files:
+1. For a new web project, create a new directory and name it  `agora_quickstart`.
+In terminal, navigate to the `agora_quickstart` directory and run `npm init`.
+This creates a `package.json` file.
+You should also create the following files:

 - `index.html`